 - Knowledge of hardware, such as electronic boards, is required.

 Embedded Systems Engineer Soft Skills

 Here are some soft skills that embedded systems engineers or senior embedded systems engineers should work on to crack the behavioral interview rounds with ease:

-The total average compensation of an embedded systems engineer in the United States is $147,000 per year.
+The total average compensation of an embedded systems engineer in the United States is $1,37,404 per year.

 Want to learn how to negotiate a higher salary package?
 Experts and ex-recruiters from FAANG+ companies at Interview Kickstart will teach you how to leverage your skills to up your negotiating power.
 Sign up for Interview Kickstart’s FREE webinar to learn more!

 The embedded system engineering career path depends on the projects you have been a part of and your work experience.
 The role of an embedded systems engineer has evolved over the years and is still transforming.
-Embedded systems engineers often come from various backgrounds and may have started their embedded systems role at different points in their careers.
+Embedded systems engineers often come from various backgrounds and may have started their embedded systems roles at different points in their careers.

 Embedded Systems Engineer I → Embedded Systems Engineer II → Senior Embedded Systems Engineer → Staff Embedded Systems Engineer → Senior Staff Embedded Systems Engineer → Principal Embedded Systems Engineer